ULHPC/tutorials/docs/opencl/README.md

     }

 ```
-It is important to point out that compilation errors are found, in execution time, at this point.
+It is important to point out that compilation errors are found, in execution time at this point.
 If compilation errors are found, the program output the message `Error building`, and, then, outputs the compilation errors.

 It is worth to mention that there are other ways to define a kernel in OpenCL.
 Furthermore, it is also possible to perform offline compilation of OpenCL kernels.